infinitered/redpotion/README.md

 > rake
 ```

 Your app should be running now.
-Type `exit` then enter in console to stop your app.
+Type `exit` in console to stop your app.

-Let's add a text box, a label, and a image to the main screen:
+Let's add a text field, a button, and an image to the main screen:

 Open the `home_screen.rb` file, then add this